-10 Evaluation Criteria
+11. Evaluation Criteria

-This Article sets forth the criteria used by the Department for the annual evaluation of its tenure-track faculty.
+This Article sets forth the criteria used by the Department for the Annual evaluation of its tenure-track faculty.
 It is designed to be supplementary to and consistent with all relevant University and College documents.
-The criteria are applied in the context of the specific role of the Department tenure-track faculty member as defined by their Assignments of Responsibilities.
+The criteria are applied in the context of the specific role of the Department Tenure-track faculty member as defined by their Assignments of Responsibilities.
 The evaluation criteria are described in relation to the annual calendar year evaluation process for faculty.
-However, the same criteria as well as some additional ones are used for the tenure and promotion process in that recommendations for tenure and promotion for tenure-track faculty to the rank of Associate Professor are based on the evaluation criteria listed below for Professors.
+However, the same criteria, as well as some additional ones, are used for the tenure and promotion process in that recommendations for tenure and promotion for tenure-track faculty to the rank of Associate Professor are based on the evaluation listed below for Professors.

-For specialized faculty, the same evaluation and promotion criteria are used as for tenure track-faculty.
-The criteria are applied in the context of the specific role of the specialized Department faculty member as defined by their Assignments of Responsibilities.
+For Specialized research I, II, II and teaching faculty, the same evaluation and promotion criteria are used as for tenure-track faculty.
+Evaluation criteria for Specialized Research I, II, III faculty are listed in Articles 11.1 through 11.1.3 according to their rank.
+Evaluation criteria for Specialized Teaching faculty are listed in Article 11.1.2.
+The criteria are applied in the context of the specific role of the Specialized Department faculty member as defined by their Assignments of Responsibilities.
 The criteria are also used as a basis for promotion recommendations in much the same way as described in the previous paragraph for tenure-track faculty.
+Evaluation criteria that apply to Research Support faculty are listed in Article 11.1.4.

-As described in Article 9, Department faculty are evaluated in the areas of research, teaching, and professional and institutional service with an overall evaluation determined by using the individual's Assignments of Responsibilities to weigh each of the three separate evaluations.
+As described in Article 10, Department faculty are evaluated in the areas of research, teaching and professional and institutional services with an overall evaluation determined by using the individual's Assignments of Responsibilities to weigh each of the three separate evaluations.
 Here, criteria are given for how the Department determines the quality of its faculty member's performance in each area.

-10.1 Criteria for Research
+11.1 Criteria for Research

 In the assessing an individual's performance in research, certain indicators are employed; a partial list is given below.
-To be rated exceeds FSU's high expectations or above in research, an individual should excel in several of the indicators.
+To be rated exceeds FSU's high expectations or above in research, and individual should excel in several of the indicators.
 The Department divides indicators into primary ones and secondary ones.
 It is understood that some indicators are not applicable to some individuals and that individuals need not have every indicator in order for their research to be judged satisfactory or better.
 However, it is also understood that an individual must have a number of the primary indicators for such a positive assessment to be made.
 The secondary indicators can be used as supplementary evidence of satisfactory or better performance in research.

 Within each of the categories of primary and secondary indicators of excellence in research, the following lists are not ordered.
-However, it is understood that the most important indicators of quality of research are the quality of publications and, for tenure and promotion cases, the judgment of qualified expert reviewers external to the university (primary indicator) and internal to the university (secondary indicator).
-The other indicators below are devices that can be used to confirm or reinforce the information provided by the leading indicators.
+However, it is understood that most important indicators of quality of research are the quality of publications and, for tenure and promotion cases, the judgement of qualified expert reviewers external to the University (primary indicator) and internal to the University (secondary indicator).
+The other indicators below are devices that can be used to confirm or reinforce the information provided by leading indicators.

-The Department recognizes that there is often a substantial lag between the acceptance of a paper and its publication.
+The Department recognized that there is often a substantial lag between the acceptance of a paper and its publication.
 Thus, the Department considers an accepted paper to be the almost equivalent of a published paper and use the same criteria, e.g., quality of journal, to judge the worth of both published and accepted papers.
 Submitted papers, however, carry little weight within the Department's evaluation process unless there is independent evidence, e.g., direct reviews of the paper by peers, of its quality.